Murder of Robert Cipriano: Trial

 Tucker Cipriano pled nolo contendere (no contest) to first-degree felony murder and was sentenced to life in prison without the possibility of parole.
 Mitchell Young pled not guilty to five charges, first-degree premeditated murder, first degree felony murder, two counts of assault with intent to murder (Rosemary and Salvatore Cipriano), and armed robbery.
 Young was convicted on all five counts and was sentenced to life in prison without the possibility of parole.

 Appeal

 On October 28, 2015, Mitchell Young's appeal was denied, and all convictions were upheld by the Michigan Supreme Court.

 Perpetrators

 Tucker Cipriano

 Tucker Robert Cipriano (born April 5, 1993) was adopted by Robert and Rosemary Cipriano.

 Mitchell Young

-Mitchell Young (born: January 16, 1992) was Tucker Cipriano's friend who was present at the crime scene while the murder and assaults occurred.
-Although he denied his complicity in the attacks, in 2014 his conviction and sentence of life in prison without parole were upheld on all counts.
-During Young's sentencing, judge Shalina Kumar noted that Young is highly gifted intellectually, and acknowledged that his stepfather had been abusive to him.
-At sentencing, Young asserted that at the time of the murder he was applying for financial aid to attend the Michigan Institute of Aviation Technology.
+Mitchell Jordan Young (born January 16, 1992) was Tucker Cipriano's friend who was found guilty of all charges.
+In 2014 his conviction and sentence of life in prison without parole were upheld on all counts.

-At his sentencing, Young spoke on issues intended for his appeal, including his claim of ineffective assistance of counsel.
-He alleged that his statements during the investigation were inappropriately edited by detective Richard Wehby.
-Young claimed that witnesses he requested should testify were not called upon to testify.
-He also stated that he was not allowed to use all four of the defenses that were agreed to apply to his case, abandonment, duress, mere presence, and claim-of-right.
-Only mere presence and duress were presented.
-Young also claimed that Ian Zinderman could be impeached as a witness due to Zinderman's inconsistent statements and admission of faulty recollection.
-These and other arguments were judged as meritless on Young's subsequent appeal.